OpenGVLab/GUI-Odyssey/README.md

 ```shell
 git clone https://huggingface.co/datasets/OpenGVLab/GUI-Odyssey
 ```
 And then move the cloned dataset into `./data` directory.
-After that, the `./data` structure should look like this:
+After that, the structure of `./data` should look like this:

 ```